WMD-group/MacroDensity/README.md

 python PlanarAverage.py
 ```

-or altenatively embeded in a script as:
+or altenatively, imported into another script via:

 ```
 import macrodensity as md